Vladimir Kirpichnikov (general): Captivity

 Having lost control of the troops, Kirpichnikov was shell-shocked and, while trying to leave the encirclement with a small group of soldiers in an unconscious state (as he claimed during interrogations after returning to the Soviet Union), he was captured on 1 September 1941, near the village of Porlampi.
 He was first interrogated in the village of Karisalmi and later moved to Finnish Army headquarters in Mikkeli.
 From the interrogations, the Finns concluded that their data on the concentration and transfer of Red Army forces was basically correct, but due to the Red Army's retreat, the information received from Kirpichnikov had already lost its relevance and had no practical significance.

+Kirpichnikov questioned by Finnish General Lennart Oesch.

 There were repeated attempts to convince Kirpichnikov to cooperate with Finland and promote their propaganda.
 Though Kirpichnikov did not agree to work for Finland, he wrote several notes about the possibility of a coup in the Soviet Union, the popularity of the White movement among the population of the USSR, the war of the USSR with Germany and its allies, the work of the NKVD, family and life in the Soviet Union, and a number of other topics.

 Since Kirpichnikov was the only Soviet general captured by Finland, the Finnish command most actively used this fact in propaganda.
 His captivity was widely covered in the press and dozens of photographs of him in captivity were published, most famous being a picture of Kirpichnikov lighting the cigarette of his interrogator, General Lennart Oesch, and a color photo of Kirpichnikov with a newspaper and a pack of Chesterfield cigarettes.
 He was seen in the Finnish propaganda newsreel Puolustusvoimain katsaus 11 in 1941.
 A special documentary was created about his captivity, which was shown both in cinemas and to Soviet prisoners of war.

 According to other prisoners, Kirpichnikov was offered the commander's post of the Russian Liberation Army but he refused.
 In December 1941, he was moved to Sotavankileiri 1 (Prison camp 1), which was located in the municipality of Köyliö in Western Finland.
 It was a camp for more than 3,000 Soviet prisoners, including 1,000 officers, who were kept in conditions of strict isolation.
 When a truce was signed between Finland and the USSR in September 1944 (one of the conditions of which was the mutual return of prisoners of war from both armies), Kirpichnikov's captors repeatedly suggested that he refuse to return to the USSR and either stay in Finland or go to Sweden or the USA.
 Kirpichnikov refused these proposals.